 Image

-This highly anticipated weekend conference is to be held at the beautiful University of Queensland St. Lucia Campus in Brisbane from 14th-16th.
+This highly anticipated weekend conference was held at the beautiful University of Queensland St. Lucia Campus in Mianjin/Brisbane and online.

-Join us to hear from Australian and international speakers who will be sharing practical knowledge from their fields of expertise to help us adapt to the inevitable challenges of climate change while cultivating hope for the wellbeing of our planet and its people.
+We heard from Australian and international speakers who shared practical knowledge from their fields of expertise to help us adapt to the inevitable challenges of climate change while cultivating hope for the wellbeing of our planet and its people.

 iDEA 2023 Program